Video prospecting cuts through the noise of cold calls and text-heavy emails. It helps you connect with buyers, hold their attention, and close deals.

 Video prospecting can be used when:

-The best part?
-You can also leverage video prospecting as part of your account-based marketing strategy.
+You can also use video prospecting in your account-based marketing strategy.
 For example, the marketing team can create videos to communicate the key points of a new guide.
 And the sales team can use video to answer a specific feature-related question that a target account has.

 Here are the steps you should take to get started:

-Kick things off by taking the time to understand your target viewer’s pain points and how ready they are to buy from you.
+Start by understanding your target viewer’s pain points and how ready they are to buy.

 B2B prospecting tools help at this stage because they can identify who is searching for a tool like yours and what their organizational structure looks like.